oswee/ansible/README.md

 cd roles/role-name
 molecule converge --scenario-name kvm
 ```

-KVM is the only maintained scenario.
+KVM is the only maintained scenario if at all (too early to spend time on pollishing roles).
 Later potentially I will introduce Podman scenario as well.
+No plans of supporting Docker.

 ### Skeleton (Role bootstrapping)

 To bootstrap new roles you can use Skeleton.
 Use `ansible-galaxy init --role-skeleton=skeleton roles/role-name` from the root of this repository.

-## Caveats
+## Known issues

 There could be issues with OPENSSL library mismatch between Vagrant ruby gems and the
 system libraries.
 The solution was to download libssl, build it and to copy libk5crypto files into